sunjc826/peggle/README.md

 With the general utilities covered, we can move on to the core business logic of PeggleClone.

+#### Audio
+- `Audio` is responsible for setting up the audio session and creating instances of `AVAudioPlayer` using stored audio files in the bundle.
+- It also provides a global object `globalAudio` since the audio session should only be setup once, so multiple instantiations of `Audio` may cause issues.

 ### Coordinator

 <img src="./images/coordinator.png" />

 The diagrams shows the flow of views.
 The root view is a `NavigationViewController` and transitions to views take the form of pushing them onto the navigation stack by `AppCoordinator`.
 When views are dismissed, they are popped from the stack.

-The root view of the `NavigationalViewController` is the menu, where the player can choose between selecting a level to play, or going straight into the level designer.
+The root view of the `NavigationalViewController` is the menu, where the player can choose between selecting a level to play as well as a peggle master, or going straight into the level designer.

 ### Models
 We cover the revised shape hierarchy.
 The `XXXShape` and `XXXPolygon` protocol chain appears to be parallel, while in some environments it may be deemed as an anti-pattern, it does not cause any issues in this application, and in fact makes things more explicit.